The Shardy (SDY) dialect

 operation ::= `sdy.all_gather` $gathering_axes $tensor `out_sharding````=```$out_sharding attr-dict `:` type($result)

-Gathers chunks of a tensor along axes specified in gathering_axes
+Gathers chunks of a tensor along axes specified in gathering_axes.

-is a list of lists of axes.
+The gathering_axes is a list of lists of axes.
 The outer list is over the

 dimensions of the tensor.
 Each inner list specifies the axes along which a